Livable Nashville Committee

 - Mobility: Sets measurable goals and recommendations to reduce the environmental impacts of the transportation sector, including greenhouse gas emissions and criteria air pollutants.
 Identifies opportunities to encourage low-carbon trip choices (walking, biking, transit).

-- Waste Reduction and Recycling: Sets measurable goals and recommendations to increase recycling and composting and reduce overall waste generated in Davidson County across municipal, residential, commercial, and industrial sectors.
+- Waste Reduction and Recycling: Works with the Metro Long-Term Zero Waste Master Plan to set measurable goals and recommendations to increase recycling and composting and reduce overall waste generated in Davidson County across municipal, residential, commercial, and industrial sectors.

-- Green Buildings: Sets measurable goals and recommendations to reduce GHG emissions, water use, and other environmental impacts generated by buildings, including Metro facilities, commercial, industrial, and residential properties.
+- Green Buildings: Sets measurable goals and recommendations to reduce GHG emissions, water use, and other environmental impacts generated by Nashville's buildings – including among Metro facilities, commercial, industrial, and residential properties.

-- Climate and Energy: Provides oversight for an update to Nashville’s greenhouse gas inventory (last updated in 2011).
+- Climate and Energy: Provided oversight for the 2016 update to Nashville’s greenhouse gas emissions inventory.
 Sets measurable goals and recommendations for Nashville and Metro to lower GHG emissions and energy consumption through gains in efficiencies and renewables.

-Mayor Barry is a signatory to the Compact of Mayors, the world’s largest cooperative effort among mayors and city officials to reduce greenhouse gas emissions, track progress, and prepare for the impacts of climate change.
+Mayor Barry is a signatory to the Global Covenant of Mayors for Climate and Energy, the world’s largest cooperative effort among mayors and city officials to reduce greenhouse gas emissions, track progress, and prepare for the impacts of climate change.
+Nashville is also a member of the Rockefeller Foundations global network of 100 Resilient Cities.

 |Walker Mathews (Co-Chair)